 - Statutory Exemption – the property is exempt from taxation based on use.

 As a rule, an application may be filed by the person to whom the tax has been assessed, or by the person acquiring title after January 1.
 The statutory abatement procedure is in force only after the Fiscal Years first half tax bill has been issued.
 This is usually October 1st, but may be mailed later in unusual circumstances.

 Application forms are available at the Assessors Office, Municipal Building, 23 Linden Street, Berlin, MA.
-Our hours are Monday-Thursday, from 9:00 AM to 1:00 PM and Monday nights, 7:00 to 9:00 PM.
-Or you can download one from this link.
+Our hours are Monday-Thursday, from 9:00 AM to 1:00 PM, or you can download one by clicking here.

 The application must be filed with and received in the Assessors Office by the close of business on that day.

 To avoid interest charges, the full tax due must be paid by the due date to the Berlin Tax Collector.
 Interest will be due if the payment is received late.